-No sugar or processed fruit juice is involved at all.
-And it works beautifully because pears are so mildly sweet, and so light that they obediently disappear into the swirl of lemon juice and water.
-You can filter as well via a small sieve to make it crystal clear, although sometimes I do and sometimes I don’t.
+This recipe works beautifully because pears are so mildly sweet, and so light that they obediently disappear into the swirl of lemon juice and water.
+You can filter as well via a small sieve to make it crystal clear, although sometimes I do and sometimes I don't.

 Here I just added ice and a few slices of lemon, and even a few kumquats for color.
 It is delicious!
 Not too sweet, not too sour.
 And if you think this drink is inventive, you might enjoy some of my other healthy drinks.

-How Healthy is this Pear Homemade Lemonade?
+How Healthy is this ?

 And anyway, who can feel sorry drinking a sunny drink like homemade lemonade.
 Oh, and do I need to remind of you of the health benefits in this drink?
 Lemon, of course, is an immunity-boosting and detox star, helping you ward off germs, as well as flushing toxins from your body.